gsi-upm/gsitk/docs/features.md

     w2v_format='google_txt',
     convolution=[1,0,0])
 X = model.transform(text)
-# X is and array containing extrated features
+# X is an array containing extracted features
 ```

 The parameters are configured as follows: